sagecodes/intro-to-python/README.md

 - Whats your name?
 - Whats your background?
-- Why are you interested in JavaScript?
+- Why are you interested in Python?

 ## What is Python?

-### A very brief history
+### A VERY brief history

 Created by Guido van Rossum and released in 1991.